-Not a cilantro fan?
-You can skip it in this recipe or substitute basil or parsley.
+You can skip cilantro in this easy pineapple salsa recipe and substitute basil or parsley.

 Putting together this salsa is super easy!

-If you make it the way I do, this Pineapple Cilantro Salsa is definitely on the chunky side.
+If you make it the way I do, this spicy pineapple salsa is definitely on the chunky side.
 I like using the scoop-shaped chips for this sometimes.